AndBooth/leeds-ds-meetup/README.md

 However, it is not intended as a guide to creating full production, enterprise ready software, so it should not be used with that intention.

+## Sources

-This how-to guide is a collated and abridged version of multiple sources, including Microsoft documentation and
+This how-to guide is a collated and abridged version of multiple sources, including Microsoft documentation and the Github repos of one of the developers of the Python Azure Functions worker.
+For further reading and information you can find these at the following linkes

+- This